hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-fs-mod.md

 # Advanced settings

-{% include alert.html content="Normally they are not necessary and it would be better not to touch them" alert="Note"  icon="svg-warning" color="yellow" %}
+{% include alert.html content="Normally they are not necessary and it would be better not to touch them" alert="Note"  icon="svg-warning" color="red" %}

 ## Setting custom mib file
 You have to copy the MIB file to /etc/mibs and then run this command: